pavelicii/allpairs4j/README.md

 </details>

-### Generate Filtered Pairwise Combinations
+### Constraints: Generate Filtered Pairwise Combinations

-To limit generated pairs, you need to describe Constraints.
-Each Constraint is a Predicate that is tested against each generated Case.
-If it evaluates to `true`, the Case is deleted from the result.
+To filter out unwanted combinations, you need to describe Constraints.
+Each potential test Case is tested against them.
+If any test evaluates to `true`, the Case under test won't be present in the result and the algorithm will search for another Case, so that in the end all possible pairs are covered (considering all the Constraints).

 For example, let's create limitations so that:
 * `Browser=Safari` can only be paired with `OS=macOS`